ted-tanner/entries-backend/Readme.md

 * A budget invite does not have a foreign key constraint for the database.
 That means that the budget could be deleted while an invite is still active for the budget.
 If there is a 404 for the budget invite, display a message to the user that says something like "This budget no longer exists" and delete the invite.
 * If budget share invite sender email == recipient email, do nothing when accepting budget
 * The server can't easily validate that a budget invitation doesn't already exist for the recipient.
 The client should combine all budget share invites to the same budget into one to display to the user.
 Listing any one of the invite senders should be just fine.
+* When a user goes to delete their data, show a warning that some user information will be temporarily visible on the server until the deletion is carried out.
+This information includes: 1) How many budgets a user is part of and 2) when these budgets were last edited.
+Other details about the budget will remain encrypted and unaccessible to the server.
+* Mention that budgets that go unmodified for a year will be deleted
+* Users need to be able to ignore specific email addresses that invite them to budgets (gets saved in user preferences)

 #### IMPORTANT Data Syncronization Stuff
 * Synchronize all data with a hash.
 When client goes to update data, the client must provide a hash of the encrypted data that it thinks the server has.
 If the hash doesn't match what the server has, the update is rejected by the server.
 The client must pull what the server has and redo the update.